kmckiern/clc2-dynamical-model/README.md

 Available at: https://purl.stanford.edu/rq847qm8302
 ```

-Note this data is provided in a compressed format and will need to be loaded using a corresponding topology file.
+Note that this data is provided in a compressed format (`xtc`) and will need to be loaded using an uncompressed (`pdb`) topology file.
 These topology files are provided in `simulation_data/sdr.tar.gz`.

 ### macrostate conformations